-is an associate at Akerman in Tallahassee, where she is a member of the firm's appellate practice.
+is an associate at Quarles & Brady in Tallahassee, where she practices in the area of commercial litigation.
 She remains engaged with FSU Law and law students, serving as a coach for the Moot Court Team and an advisory board member of the Raising the Bar Professionalism+ Program.